esesmuedgars/IdeaKit/README.md

 }
 ```

-For the reason mentioned above, I will not be presenting you with a new challenge, instead, I encourage you to think of the ways how you could improve software application you’re currently working on.
+For the reason mentioned above, I will not be presenting you with a new challenge, instead, I encourage you to think of the ways how you could improve the software application you’re currently working on.

 ## Fundamentals

 ### Learning new application programming interfaces

-Listen to [Empower Apps podcast](https://www.empowerapps.show) [episode](https://share.transistor.fm/s/31b2d4ab) with guest [Stewart Lynch](https://twitter.com/StewartLynch) as he shares, in his empirical experience, best approaches to learning new application programming interfaces.
+Listen to [Empower Apps podcast](https://www.empowerapps.show) [episode](https://share.transistor.fm/s/31b2d4ab) with guest [Stewart Lynch](https://twitter.com/StewartLynch) as he shares, in his empirical experience, the best approaches to learning new application programming interfaces.

 ### iOS interview preparation

-Even if you do not intend to terminate your employement agreement you can't avoid having technical interviews as you are considered for a new assignment.
-I believe it is important to keep your finger on the pulse of Swift developer recruitment, to know the most common questions, and best replies, and be prepared to tackle any coding challenge.
-[Aryaman Sharda](https://twitter.com/aryamansharda) offers a YouTube [video series](https://www.youtube.com/watch?v=CBcuwRV4cPU&list=PLodDrxt4jmVDtxpFBpuPGk0X7BnB8lxBD) where he goes over different assesments presented at iOS developer role interviews.
+Even if you do not intend to terminate your employment agreement you can't avoid having technical interviews as you are considered for a new assignment.
+I believe it is important to keep your finger on the pulse of Swift developer recruitment, to know the most common questions, and best replies, and to be prepared to tackle any coding challenge.
+[Aryaman Sharda](https://twitter.com/aryamansharda) offers a YouTube [video series](https://www.youtube.com/watch?v=CBcuwRV4cPU&list=PLodDrxt4jmVDtxpFBpuPGk0X7BnB8lxBD) where he goes over different assessments presented at iOS developer role interviews.

 ### Observing properties in Swift